 Optional modules offered by BUDD

-BENVGBU9 Critical Urbanism Studio II - Investigative Design Strategies
+BENVGBU9 Critical Urbanism Studio II - Investigative Design Strategies for Contested Spaces

-Optional modules offered by other masters
+Optional modules offered by other Masters in the DPU

 (please note that enrolment onto each module is subject to places being available)